d3/d3-ease/README.md

 *Easing* is a method of distorting time to control apparent motion in animation.
 It is most commonly used for [slow-in, slow-out](https://en.wikipedia.org/wiki/12_basic_principles_of_animation#Slow_In_and_Slow_Out).
 By easing time, [animated transitions](https://github.com/d3/d3-transition) are smoother and exhibit more plausible motion.

 The easing types in this module implement the [ease method](#ease_ease), which takes a normalized time *t* and returns the corresponding “eased” time *tʹ*.
-Both the normalized time and the eased time are typically in the range [0,1], where 0 represents the start of the animation and 1 represents the end; some easing types, such as [easeElastic](#easeElastic), may return eased times slightly outside this range.
+Both the normalized time and the eased time are typically in the range [0,1], where 0 represents the start of the animation and 1 represents the end; some easing types, such as [elastic](#easeElastic), may return eased times slightly outside this range.
 A good easing type should return 0 if *t* = 0 and 1 if *t* = 1.
 See the [easing explorer](http://bl.ocks.org/mbostock/248bac3b8e354a9103c4) for a visual demonstration.

 These easing types are largely based on work by [Robert Penner](http://robertpenner.com/easing/).